nem25/filerenamer/README.md

-Authors's note: This file is completely generated using [Llamacoder](https://llamacoder.together.ai/) to create a preliminary codebase and then ChatGPT to grow it out.
+**Authors's note**: This project is completely generated using [Llamacoder](https://llamacoder.together.ai/) to create a preliminary codebase and then ChatGPT to grow it out.
 I am a coder but I don't know ReactJS or Typscript or Electron or etc. I wanted to explore how far I can build a project completely using gen AI.
-I will post my experience here.

-### `README.md`
+My journey is outlined at the [end](#my-experience-with-genai).

 # File Renamer